 You also direct all the productions from other cities?

 I always informally get to see the first cut and then I give my views on that.
 In my eyes, this ‘I Am’ series is a ‘passion project’ and I think that the movies become the best when you look for subjects where your personal affinities lie.
 I do try to get it going in a certain direction, that it’s about social economical or social cultural subjects from the city that eventually inspire people from other cities.
 Eventually, they’re all just stories, told from the perspective of one person about an experience from of out of his life, actually, a view into someone’s life.
 If I speak for ‘I Am Los Angeles’, I also hope that the news movies also open your eyes a bit more.
-In the beginning it was mostly a exploration throught LA, where you, as a Dutch person, are still surprised by a man in a Speedo at Venice Beach.
+In the beginning, it was mostly an exploration throughout LA, where you, as a Dutch person, are still surprised by a man in a Speedo at Venice Beach.
 Now you don’t look at that anymore.
 The newest movie is about a boy that’s from the ‘ghetto’ of South LA and has a heavy depression.

 How much work is involved in a ‘I am’ production and when is it ‘done’ from your point of view?